 We caught up with the ladies behind Typical Girls Magazine with this exclusive interview in collaboration with Nike.
 The Brighton dream team gave us some insight to the inspiration behind the shoot which focused on the latest colour drop from the Women's Nike Air Max 98.

-The Nike Air Max 98 in White Fossil is available online and instore with limited sizing.
+The Nike Trainers are available online with limited sizing.

 We started hosting small talks and workshops in a pop up show close to where Editor-in-Chief Jamila and Art Director Chani worked at the time.
 We had one local stockist, Magazine Brighton, and sold most copies to friends and family.
 We also featured plenty of friends work too!
 We described it as a ‘living magazine’ because we felt the work we did beyond print was just as important.

 With only three issues thus far, you have made such wonderful waves so quickly!
 What has inspired each issue and could you give us a hint to what you might be working on this year?

 It is humbling and exciting to see each issue outgrow the last.
 In the past we have focused on The Body, Generations and Beginnings.
 This year we present ‘Typical,’ an inclusive issue exploring the intersections of gender and sexuality in contemporary society.
 For the first time, we invite people of all genders to contribute work, stories and experiences.
 ‘Typical’ is due for release in May - we have some exciting pieces lined up so keep your eyes peeled!

 You cover many social and cultural issues in the zine.
 What impact do you hope to make with the Typical Girls platform?

 Typical Girls is founded upon the premise of celebration, we seek to create a publication that is wholly positive and inspiring.
 Here, space has been established not only for women to communicate their individual stories but for others to interact with them.